Uptick for retiree checks in 2021 amid coronavirus worries

 “It’s very difficult to talk about anything policy-wise,” said Mary Johnson, an analyst with the nonpartisan Senior Citizens League.
 “We are looking at a period where there are growing inadequacies in Social Security benefits, particularly for people with lower-to-middle benefits.”

-With the just-announced COLA, the estimated average monthly Social Security payment for a retired worker will be $1,543 a month next year.
+With the just-announced COLA, the estimated average Social Security payment for a retired worker will be $1,543 a month next year.
 A typical couple’s benefits would increase $33 to $2,596 per month.
 The program’s automatic inflation increases are fairly unique, since most private pensions do not offer similar adjustments.

 But Diana LaCroix, of Omaha, Nebraska, says her COLA doesn’t cushion rising health care costs most years.
 And she has new responsibilities.
 Her eldest daughter and two grandsons moved in with her this summer after the daughter’s landlord decided to sell the house they were renting.